 “The possibility that Gerry had committed fraud never even crossed my mind,” she writes.

 The book contains mostly what we already know from court documents and investigations.
-It also includes details most readers could probably care less about like she lost her virginity in tenth grade, her mother worked at a post office, and she is obsessed with the number eight.
+It also includes details most readers could probably care less about, such as she lost her virginity in tenth grade, her mother worked at a post office, and she is obsessed with the number eight.
 Coincidentally, the first chapter opens on December 8, 2018.

 Robertson gets Cotten into the upscale Fortis hospital where his condition worsens.
-The following day, he goes into cardiac arrest twice and dies.
-She is with him through the entire event and is tasked with getting his body back to Halifax, where they were living before things fell apart.
+The following day, he goes into cardiac twice times.
+Doctors revive him.
+When he goes into cardiac arrest a third time, he dies.
+She is with him throughout the entire event and is tasked with getting his body back to Halifax, where they were living before things fell apart.
 A closed-casket funeral is held and Cotten’s body is put into the frozen earth.
-His body was severely swollen, too swollen for a public viewing, Robertson says.
+His body was severely swollen, too swollen for public viewing, Robertson says.